-A great tailgate grill gives you the opportunity to enjoy your favorite food and drinks while cheering on your favorite team.
+A great tailgate grill gives you the opportunity to enjoy your favorite grilled food while cheering on your favorite team.

 For our round-up of the best tailgate grills, we looked at grills that were easy to transport and set up.
-They had to also be good grills, but
+They had to also be good grills.

-Out of the portable grills we looked at, we found the Traeger Tailgater to be the best option for most people due to the ability to grill and smoke, the set and forget nature of cooking with pellets the ease of transportation.
+Out of the portable grills we looked at, we found the Traeger Tailgater to be the best option for most people due to the ability to grill and smoke, the set and forget nature of cooking with pellets, and the ease of transportation.
+If you want to avoid pellets we like the Weber Q2200.

-Everyone has a different budget so we’ve included a few different options and fuel times for your next tailgate grill.
+Everyone has a different budget so we’ve included a few different options and fuel types for your next tailgate grill.

 1. Best Overall – Traeger Tailgater Pellet Grill.